MonoTech01/MonoTech01/README.md

 ## Hi there 👋 My name is Mono (>^_^<).
 I'm a Network Technician student evolving my IT & Cybersecurity skills.
-I'm using GitHub to showcase my projects, track my progress, and connect with others.
+I'm using GitHub to showcase my projects & labs, track my progress, and connect with others.

 Note: I've recently created this GitHub.
 I'll be uploading more regularly, so stay tuned!
 <div id="header" align="center">